 When someone you care about has a brain tumor, it can be hard to know how to respond.
-Because brain tumors are not visible, news of the diagnosis might be a shock to everyone involved.
-At the same time, it could be a relief to finally know what is causing the person's changing personality, shifting moods, headaches, or difficulty thinking clearly — all possible symptoms of a brain tumor.
+News of the diagnosis might be a shock to everyone involved.
+But there are many ways you can help.

-Talk with the team of health care providers, which may include doctors, nurses, a social worker, dietitian, pharmacist, and psychologist, to find out:
+Also, meet with the medical team.
+Talk with the team of healthcare providers, which may include doctors, nurses, a social worker, dietitian, pharmacist, and psychologist, to find out:

 How to keep your loved one comfortable